rbyzk/AirPulse_Global/README.md

 ## Highlights

-- Live AQI, PM2.5, PM10, O3, NO2, SO2, and CO monitoring
+* Live AQI, PM2.5, PM10, O₃, NO₂, SO₂, and CO monitoring
-- WAQI-powered global station map and nearby station exploration
+* WAQI-powered global station map and nearby station exploration
-- Wind-aware dashboard views with optional Tomorrow.io integration
+* Wind-aware dashboard views with optional Tomorrow.io integration
-- Forecast page using WAQI native daily forecasts when available
+* Forecast page using WAQI native daily forecasts when available
-- Conservative fallback forecasting when upstream forecast data is incomplete
+* Conservative fallback forecasting when upstream forecast data is incomplete
-- Analytics for temporal patterns, pollutant behavior, wind dispersion, forecast validation, and anomaly detection
+* Analytics for temporal patterns, pollutant behavior, wind dispersion, forecast validation, and anomaly detection
-- Action guidance that translates air-quality signals into clean-air recommendations
+* Action guidance that translates air-quality signals into clean-air recommendations
-- PDF and image export support for reporting workflows
+* PDF and image export support for reporting workflows
-- Turkish and English interface resources
+* Turkish and English interface resources
+* Companion Kaggle notebook for synthetic-data analysis and product storytelling

 ## What This Project Does